ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/content/sw_database/grafana.md

 ---
 name: Grafana
 category: Monitoring/Observability
-description: Grafana is an open-source analytics and interactive visualization web application that allows users to ingest data from various sources, query this data, and display it on customizable charts for easy analysis.
+description: Grafana is an open-source analytics and interactive visualization web application.
+It allows users to ingest data from various sources, query this data, and display it on customizable charts for easy analysis.
 download_url: https://grafana.com/grafana/download
 works_on_arm: true
 supported_minimum_version: